physiopy/phys2bids/docs/howto.rst

 What is in the tutorial text file?
 ##################################

 The file can be found in ``phys2bids/phys2bids/tests/data/tutorial_file.txt``.
 This file has header information (first 9 lines) which phys2bids will use to process this file, alongside information directly inputted by the user.
 Following this header information, the data in the file is stored in a column format.
-In this example, we have time (column 1), MRI volume trigger pulse (column 2), CO2 (column 3), O2 (column 4) and pulse (column 5) recordings.
+In this example, we have time (column 1), MRI volume trigger pulse (column 2), CO2 (column 3), O2 (column 4) and cardiac pulse (column 5) recordings.
 Each column was sampled at 1000Hz (Interval = 0.001 s).

 .. literalinclude:: ../phys2bids/tests/data/tutorial_file.txt
    :linenos: